MaayanLab/prismexp/README.md

 # PrismEXP

-## Package for gene function predictions by unsupervised gene expression partitioning
+## Gene annotations predictions by unsupervised learning using gene expression partitioning

-Gene co-expression is a commonly used feature in many machine learning applications.
-The elucidation of gene function frequently relies on the use of correlation structures, and the performance of the predictions relies on the chosen gene expression data.
-In some applications, correlations derived from tissue-specific gene expression outperform correlations derived from global gene expression.
-However, the identification of the optimal tissue may not always be trivial, and the constraint of a single tissue might be too limiting in some circumstances.
-To address this problem, we introduce and validate a new statistical approach, Automated Sharding of Massive Co-expression RNA-seq Data (PrismEXP), for accurate gene function prediction.
-We apply PrismEXP on ARCHS4 gene expression to predict a wide variety of gene properties, such as pathway memberships, phenotype associations, and protein-protein interactions.
+Gene-gene co-expression can be effectively applied to impute gene functional annotations with machine learning.
+The elucidation of gene annotations relies on the correlation structure within gene-gene co-expression matrices.
+The performance of the predictions relies on the chosen gene expression data.
+In some applications, correlations derived from tissue-specific or cell-type-specific gene expression outperform correlations derived from global cross-tissue cross-cell-type gene expression.
+However, the identification of the optimal tissue and cell type is not trivial.
+Since tissues are made of multiple cell type, the constraint of a single tissue might be limiting in some circumstances.
+Here we introduce and validate a statistical approach called Partitioning RNA-seq data Into Segments for Massive co-EXpression-based gene annotations Predictions (PrismEXP), for accurate gene annotation prediction.
+We apply PrismEXP using the ARCHS4 gene expression compendium to predict a wide variety of gene annotations such as pathway memberships, phenotype associations, and regulation by transcription factors.
 PrismEXP outperforms single correlation matrix approaches on all tested domains.
-The proposed method can enhance existing machine learning methods using gene correlation information and will require only minor adjustments to existing algorithms.
+PrismEXP can enhance existing machine learning methods that use correlation matrices from other domains such as proteomics and metabolomics requiring only minor adjustments to the existing algorithm.

+## Python package

-This Python3 package allows the generation of correlation matrices needed for the prediction of gene function from GMT files.
-The memory requirements depend on the number of genes used and the number of gene expression profiles.
+The PrismEXP Python3 package enables the generation of correlation matrices needed for the prediction of gene annotations from GMT files.
+The memory requirement depends on the number of genes and the number of gene expression profiles used.

-Default settings and ARCHS4 mouse gene expression should require less than 8GB of memory.
+Default settings with the ARCHS4 mouse gene expression matrix should require less than 8GB of memory.
 The file formats used are hdf5 and feather.
 Gene expression has to be provided in H5 format.
 Gene expression should be stored as a matrix under "data/expression", gene symbols under "meta/genes", and sample identifieres under "meta/Sample_geo_accession"

-Precomputed PrismExp predictions for popular Enrichr gene set libraries can be accessed here: https://maayanlab.cloud/prismexp<br>
+Precomputed PrismEXP predictions for annotation from [Enrichr](https://maayanlab.cloud/Enrichr) gene set libraries can be accessed from here: https://maayanlab.cloud/prismexp<br>
-The PrismExp Appyter for all Enrichr libraries can be accessed here: https://appyters.maayanlab.cloud/PrismEXP/
+The [PrismExp Appyter](https://appyters.maayanlab.cloud/PrismEXP/) for all Enrichr libraries can be accessed here: https://appyters.maayanlab.cloud/PrismEXP/.

 ---
 **NOTE**